|Colour:||Opalescent Golden Sand|

 Exquisitely finished in Opalescent Golden Sand coachwork with Black hide, Burgundy hand painted single coach line and sitting on correct period Dunlop SP40 tyres on steel pressed road wheels with gleaming chrome wheel trims.

-Build completion at Browns Lane Coventry was the 24th December 1965, making this incredible car one of the last of line Mark X before the new 420G was introduced the following year.
-As per the Jaguar ‘ heritage ‘ certificate, the cars first owner was Mr. Karl Bauer supplied via Jaguar cars New York, fitted from new with the highly desirable automatic gearbox and front, and rear air conditioning.
+Build completion at Browns Lane Coventry was on the 24th December 1965, this MK X was one of the very first to be fitted with the uprated 4.2 Litre engine, making this incredible car one of the last of the line Mark X before the new 420G was introduced the following year.
+As per the Jaguar ‘ heritage ‘ certificate, the car’s first owner was Mr. Karl Bauer, supplied via Jaguar cars New York, fitted from new with the highly desirable automatic gearbox and front, and rear air conditioning.

 - North America Jaguar Car Club Concours d’Elegance (Best Jaguar)